MIDL-Conference/midl-website-2023/pages/workshop_agenda.md

 ##Registration

-For attending the workshop online, Register at https://monaimidlmeetup.splashthat.com/.
+For attending the workshop online, Register at <a href="https://monaimidlmeetup.splashthat.com/">https://monaimidlmeetup.splashthat.com/</a>.
 For those attending the conference in-person, no registration is required for attending the workshop in-person.

 # Workshop